oleksandr-romashko/goit-pycore-hw-04/README.md

 Once the virtual environment is activated and `PYTHONPATH` is set, you can run each of the task files directly from VS Code.
 Make sure that your `settings.json` (in `.vscode` folder) is correctly set up, as discussed previously.

-VS Code will automatically use the virtual environment and set the correct `PYTHONPATH` if you’ve configured your settings properly.
+VS Code will automatically use the virtual environment and set the correct `PYTHONPATH` if you've configured your settings properly.

 **2. Running the Tasks from the Command Line**